scheduler0/scheduler0/readme.md

 ```

 The above command will create a credential for server, this includes api key and secret used in the node example app below.
-You can use the list command to view all credentials, projects and jobs.
+You can use the list command to view all credentials.

 ```shell
 scheduler0 list -t credentials